Can you see clearly now?

 The two photos on the right were taken seconds apart, with no change in exposure compensation.
 Notice that in the top photo, with the background affecting the camera (as it does your eye), the screen looks very dark.
-Simply moving the second camera closer, in the bottom photo, fills the field of view with the LCD screen, so it exposes properly and you can see the image.
+Simply moving the second camera closer, in the bottom photo, fills the field of view with the camera screen, so it exposes properly and you can see the image.

 What kind of lens is used?

 The basic lens is a single element, double-convex glass lens, mounted in a plastic frame, that does what it's supposed to do.
 It's not fancy, as it's simply for the purpose of getting a good view of the screen.
 The idea behind this device is to create a simple, effective, inexpensive solution for the problem of not having a viewfinder.
 An LCD screen, being composed of many dots, only has limited resolution anyway, so there's no point in using pricey optics for a simple task.
 Our premium plano-convex premium lens gives a better, clearer, undistorted view all the way out to the edges of camera screens 3" and larger.

 When you stand back from the camera screen, your eye takes in the bright background and its "exposure" is affected (top left photo).
 No LCD screen can compete with the bright sun.
 But move in close, and your eye is only taking in the view of the screen; it can't see the bright sunny background, so doesn't need to compensate for it, and consequently you can see the screen more clearly instead of a dark, murky image.

 And, since you're less than 2" away from that screen, you see detail that allows you to manually focus, or see if a facial expression is the one you want.
 Since you're viewing with your eye right at the lens, technically the view is not "magnified", but you are simply "up close" and can clearly see all the detail the screen can provide.